9elt/Reko/README.md

 ### user comparison

-Users are compared by computing the [***hamming distance***](https://en.wikipedia.org/wiki/Hamming_distance) on their hashes twice, first on the entire hash, than, on the first 48-bits.
+Users are compared by computing the [***hamming distance***](https://en.wikipedia.org/wiki/Hamming_distance) on their hashes.

+Since genres and themes use most of the hash space (45 bits) the *hamming distance* is computed twice, first on the entire hash, than, with a mask that removes genres and themes bits.

-The result is a number between 0 and 112, where, 0 is 100% similarity and 112 is 0%.
+The result is a number between 0 and 83, where 0 is 100% similarity and 83 is 0%.

 ### user recommendations